icopy-site/awesome/docs/awesome/free-for-dev.md

   * [report-uri.io](https://report-uri.io/) — CSP and HPKP violation reporting
   * [ringcaptcha.com](https://ringcaptcha.com/) — Tools to use phone number as id, available for free
   * [seclookup.com](https://seclookup.com/) - Seclookup APIs can enrich domain threat indicators in SIEM, provide comprehensive information on domain names, improve threat detection & response.
 Get 50K lookups free [here](https://account.seclookup.com/).
+  * [Selefra](https://www.selefra.io/) - An open-source policy-as-code software that provides analytics for multi-cloud and SaaS.
   * [snyk.io](https://snyk.io) — Can find and fix known security vulnerabilities in your open source dependencies.
 Unlimited tests and remediation for open source projects.
 Limited to 200 tests/month for your private projects.
   * [ssllabs.com](https://www.ssllabs.com/ssltest/) — Very deep analysis of the configuration of any SSL web server
   * [SOOS](https://soos.io) - Free, unlimited SCA scans for open source projects.
 Detect and fix security threats before release.
 Protect your projects with a simple and effective solution.